-- Focusing on the benefits to Ontario (rather than local or national benefits), choose one or two of the bullet points listed in Section 12 of the application form and make a strong case for these areas of value.
+- Do not underestimate the importance of this section (10% of the final weighted score).
+It should argue persuasively that your research and training program will have results that will benefit Ontario. - Focus on one or two of the bullet points listed for this criterion in the guidelines (page 8) and make a strong case for the value of your proposed research and training program for those areas for Ontario (rather than at the local or national level).
 It is not advisable (or even possible) to try to address every bullet point.
-Choose the examples from this list that are most relevant to your research and training plan. - Discuss how the results generated by your project will produce tangible economic benefits (new products, new efficiencies, reduced healthcare costs) or social benefits (reduced disease rates, better management of public resources, specific improvements to quality of life).
+Choose the examples from the list that are most relevant to your research and training plan. - Discuss how the results generated by your project will produce tangible economic benefits (new products, new efficiencies, reduced healthcare costs) or social benefits (reduced disease rates, better management of public resources, specific improvements to quality of life).
 Make a strong case but be realistic: don't oversell the impact. - Briefly outline the anticipated path of knowledge transfer from your lab/research to these economic and social benefits.
 Include a specific plan and highlight the engagement of your end users. - Discuss how the HQP trained in your lab will be equipped with an in-demand skill set, which will help contribute to this sector.
 (Training is a key form of knowledge transfer.)

-- Emphasize that the skills acquired by HQP are highly transferable to the sector. - If relevant, address how your research plan will enhance Ontario's profile in the global academic community. - Use evidence such as statistics to bolster your statements of strategic value.
+Emphasize that the skills acquired by HQP are highly transferable to the sector. - If relevant, address how your research plan will enhance Ontario's profile in the global academic community. - Use evidence such as statistics to bolster your statements of strategic value.
 Possible sources for this information include the following websites: - o Innovation, Science & Economic Development Canada (lists statistics by industry) - Statistics Canada (some statistics are broken down by province) - o Invest Ontario - o Ministry of Economic Development, Job Creation and Trade - Ontario ministries whose mandates correlates with your work (e.g., the Ministry of Natural Resources correlates to research in forestry)

-13. YOUTH OUTREACH PLAN (200 WORDS MAXIMUM)
+14. YOUTH OUTREACH PLAN (200 WORDS MAXIMUM)